A Linear-Quadratic Stackelberg Differential Game with Mixed Deterministic and Stochastic Controls: Introduction

-Recently, an interesting paper by Hu and Tang \cite{HT19}, considered a mixed deterministic and random optimal control problem of linear stochastic system with quadratic cost functional, with two controllers---one can choose only deterministic time functions which is called the deterministic controller, while the other can choose adapted random processes which is called the random controller.
-The optimal control is characterized via a system of fully coupled FBSDEs of mean-field type, whose solvability is proved by solutions to two (not coupled) Riccati equations.
-Inspired by \cite{HT19}, here in this paper we consider an LQ Stackelberg differential game with mixed deterministic and random controls, where the follower is a random controller and the leader is a deterministic controller.
-In practical applications such as in Stackelberg's type financial market, some securities investor is the follower and the government who makes macro policies is the leader.
-The novelty and contribution of this paper can be summarized as follows. \begin{itemize} \item The game problem is new.
-To the best of our knowledge, it is the first paper to consider the mixed deterministic and random controls in the study of Stackelberg games.
-So this paper can be regarded as a continuation of \cite{HT19}, from control to game problems. \item The problem of the leader is related with a system of MF-FBSDEs, via a direct calculation of derivative of cost functional.
-This interesting feature is different from \cite{Yong02}. \item A feedback representation of optimal control function of the leader with respect to the expectation of optimal state variable, is obtained by solutions to a system of two coupled Riccati equations and a two-point value problem of ODEs.
-This is also different from \cite{Yong02}, where a dimensional-expansion technique is applied. \end{itemize}
+Inspired by \cite{HT19,ZY20,Zhang20,Zhang21,SXZ22} and motivated by the above example in Section 1.2, in this paper we consider an LQ leader-follower differential game with mixed deterministic and random controls, where the follower is a random controller and the leader is a deterministic controller.
+The novelty and contribution of this paper can be summarized as follows. \begin{itemize} \item The problem is new.
+To the best of our knowledge, it is the first paper to consider the mixed deterministic and random controls in the study of leader-follower differential games, which generalized the results in \cite{HT19}, from LQ optimal control problems to LQ leader-follower differential game. \item The state equation (\ref{state equation}) and cost functionals (\ref{cost functional-follower}), (\ref{cost functional-leader}) include some non-homogeneous and state-control coupling terms, which makes the results in the followers are by no means the special case of those in \cite{Yong02} (Noting that random coefficients are considered there). \item For problem of the follower, the open-loop optimal control process is characterized by a stationarity condition of FBSDE and a convexity condition of SDE, which is different from \cite{Yong02} but similar as Sun and Yong \cite{SY14}.
+For problem of the leader, the open-loop optimal control function is characterized by a convexity condition of FBSDE, and a stationarity condition of mean-field type FBSDE, which is different from \cite{Yong02}, but related to \cite{HT19,ZY20,Zhang20}. \item A state feedback representation of the optimal control function of the leader with respect to the expectation of optimal state variable, is obtained by solutions to a system of two cross-coupled Riccati equations and a two-point boundary value problem of ODEs.
+This is also different from \cite{Yong02}, where a dimension-expansion technique is applied.
+Moreover, the solvabilities of these differential equations are completely investigated. \item The theoretic results are applied to pension fund insurance problem to show their effectiveness. \end{itemize}